KeyanSong/431-2018/README.md

 ## Course Project

-Rather than a final examination, you'll do a Course Project for 431, and the [details on that project are here](https://github.com/THOMASELOVE/431-2018-project).
+You'll do a Course Project for 431, and the [details on that project are here](https://github.com/THOMASELOVE/431-2018-project).
+We'll start discussing the Project in September.

 ## Homework Assignments